mcdemarco/the-new-kitchen-cookbook/pie/ndSweetPotato.md

 ## Variants

+Some recommend roasting the sweet potatoes for the best flavor.

-Replace coconut milk with pretty much any other non-dairy milk.
+Replace the coconut milk with pretty much any other non-dairy milk.

 Replace spices with 1/2 T. [pumpkin spice](../appetizers/pumpkinSpice.md).